GrupoDePesquisaEmHardware/Arduino/Servo Motor SG90/README.md

 ## Montagem do Circuito

-1. Conexão VCC do servo ao pino 5V do Arduino.
+1. Conexão VCC (vermelho) do servo ao pino 5V do Arduino.
-2. Conexão GND do servo ao pino GND do Arduino.
+2. Conexão GND (marrom) do servo ao pino GND do Arduino.
-3. Conexão do sinal (amarelo) do servo a um pino digital PWM do Arduino.
+3. Conexão do sinal (laranja) do servo a um pino digital PWM do Arduino.

 ## Código de Controle